-Join Paul Trani for an in-depth discussion in this video Understanding websites and mobile devices, part of Creating a Responsive Design with Edge Reflow.
+Join Paul Trani for an in-depth discussion in this video Understanding websites and mobile devices, part of Edge Reflow: Creating a Responsive Design.

 I'd like to start off by giving you a good understanding of websites and mobile devices.
 Because let's face it, things have changed a lot these days.
 And in fact, within the past 20 plus years since the invention of the Internet in 1989, we do things differently these days, largely due to the proliferation of tablets and mobile devices.
 Again, you see them everywhere.
 You probably have one in your pocket.
 How does this change the web thanks to these new devices?
 And again, I can start out designing for a web browser on my desktop.